Out of Many Scattered Things: Lady Stardust

 Jasper stops the drill.

-D’onofrio is dying.
-Right there.
+D’Onofrio is dying.
 Right in front of her.
-Back arched, kneeling on the floor, still half bolted into a duplicate of the rig that killed the pilot before him.
+Back arched, kneeling on the floor, still mostly bolted into a duplicate of the rig that killed the pilot before him.
 It’s her rig.
 It’s hers.
-She knows it inside and out.
-Its dark frame, its streamers of electrodes.
-Where the screws go.
-Where the bolts fit.
-Where the microelectrodes snake along their proper courses.
-It’s complex; it’s contacts a detailed web that can’t just be yanked out of the human nervous system.
-She knows that she can’t pull him out in time to save his life.
+She knows it inside and out: its dark frame, its streamers of electrodes, where the screws go, where the bolts fit, where the microelectrodes snake along their proper courses.
+It’s complex, a detailed web that can’t be yanked out of the human nervous system.
+She can’t get him out in time to save his life.
 It’s impossible.
 She cannot get him out.

 But she can get herself in.